PeterMengQiWu/SEG2105-Assignment-1/README.txt

 Total Running Time: 12.28627359
 Total Memory Used: 241696768

+Design 3 takes more times to run than design 2 since it takes java to initiate Math class which results in longer runtime.

+With design 6 user can use as both design 2 and 3 one at a time which make user can decide between and don't force them to have only one option. the Disadvatages of Design 6 is an interface so you have to implements and modify other class to fit and keep the system run as usual.

-After we do the test, It's easy conclude that by an instance of Design 6 you can create design 2 or 3 for proficiency Or either design 2 or 3 for time efficiency. depend on the purpose of users we can determine which design we should go for. since with design 6 we dont need to create conversion between Polar and Cartesian. the Disadvatages of Design 6 is an interface so you have to implements and modify other class to fit and keep the system run as usual.
+After we do the test, It's easy conclude that by an instance of Design 6 you can create design 2 or 3 for proficiency Or either design 2 or 3 for time efficiency. depend on the purpose of users we can determine which design we should go for. since with design 6 we dont need to create conversion between Polar and Cartesian.